 Uses firm and light pressure with drawing tools as seen in lightness and width of line.

 1. Observes and identifies types of lines in painting reproductions and traces fingers over curvilinear lines.

 2. Observes and identifies types of lines in living plant and traces fingers over curvilinear lines.

-3. Looks at and then draws plant using choice of drawing materials - or
+3. Looks at and then draws plant using choice of drawing materials - or paint.

 Student drawings include plant forms made with curvilinear lines of different widths based on tool pressure.

 pressure: hard, light

 Student recognizes kinds of lines in the natural and constructed world and draws with varying pressure.
 (ARTS EARLs 1.1 concepts and vocabulary.
 1.2 skills and techniques (drawing pressure)

 A local florist or green house may donate use of their plants for this lesson.